-Jason Rondou was born and raised in the San Fernando Valley region of Los Angeles in the 1980s.
-Some of his fondest early memories focus on the family garage, where he spent many weekend hours helping his father, an auto mechanic, restore a 1965 cherry-red Ford Mustang Fastback, a model made famous by Steve McQueen in the 1968 film “Bullitt.
+Some of Jason Rondou’s favorite memories of growing up in the 1980s in Los Angeles' San Fernando Valley center on the family garage.
+He spent many hours there helping his father, an auto mechanic, restore a 1965 cherry-red Ford Mustang Fastback, a model made famous by Steve McQueen in the 1968 film “Bullitt.”

-Core to the process, he remembers, were countless decisions about which of the car’s key components to retain and restore, and which to replace with newer, more modern versions.
-They also had to return the car to a normal, fully-functional state at the end of every weekend.
+Central to the process, he remembers, were countless decisions about which of the car’s key components to retain and restore, and which to replace with newer, more modern versions.
+They also had to return the Mustang to a normal, fully functional state at the end of every weekend.

 “We wanted the car to look and sound just as cool as the original,” explains Rondou, a 30-something electrical engineer with a passion for cars and electronics.
 “But during the week, it also had to provide reliable transportation for my family.”